ankitkhatry/portfolio/README.md

 ![Screen Shot](https://www.ankitak.com.np/Screenshot.png)

 This is an opensource portfolio website developed by Ankit Khatry.
-This is developed using HTML, CSS and Java Sscript.
+This is developed using HTML, CSS and Java Script.

 Here's why: